Max-Cossart/Portfolio-project/README.md

 ## Design Goals

-- The goal with the design was to keep it minimalistic with colors that are pleasing to the eye, whilst also showing off some of what I know.
+- The goal with the design was to keep it minimalistic with colours that are pleasing to the eye, whilst also showing off some of what I know.
--

 ## Features